-TEST 2: Coolant Shooting Out From Open Radiator
+TEST 2: Exhaust Gases Shooting Out Of The Radiator

-Now, have a helper crank the engine, while you stand at a safe distance from the open radiator.
+Have your helper to crank the engine, while you stand at a safe distance from the open radiator.

 You'll see one of two results: